 There are certain moments in musical history when we all wish we could say “I was there”.
 Live music has the power to be so much more than simply entertainment, it is escapism, euphoric, symbolic, wonderful.
 Almost like a Religious journey to Mecca.

 Here are ten live Music Performances You should add to your Watchlist.

 Radiohead, Glastonbury 1997

-The signs were abysmal , and when Radiohead went on stage it only got worse.
-The lighting rig was shining directly in Thom Yorke’s face, his monitor melted down, and they couldn’t hear themselves play.
+The signs were abysmal , and when Radiohead went on stage it only went from bad to worse.
+The lighting rig was shining directly in Thom Yorke’s face, his monitor literally melted down, and to top it all off they couldn’t hear themselves play.

 Yet, despite this chaos delivered one of the band’s most memorable performances, for the right reasons, it was epic.
 Yorke seemed to feed off the rage, and persisted through their catalogue, adding twists and fire to each and every one.
 It was incredible.